dn-smirnov/golang-labs/dts/README.md

 - Type in your browser http://$YOUR_IP:8080/metrics or empty test point http://$YOUR_IP:8080/ping

-- You can modify or adding inside Routes section in bottom of main.go wish you want
+- You can modify or adding inside Routes section in bottom of main.go wish you want, work with database throw RestAPI ( middleware ).